Metal Inert Gas Welding: Definition and Basics

 Process Limitations

-You’ll also face limits outdoors; wind can strip shielding gas and weaken your joint.
+You’ll also face limits outdoors because wind can strip shielding gas and weaken your joint.
+Vertical and overhead positions also need stronger pool control than flat welding.

-3. Vertical or overhead work needs careful pool management.
+3. Vertical or overhead welds need careful travel speed and pool management.

-4. Spatter may force cleanup, so plan safety precautions.
+4. Spatter may require cleanup, so plan your work area and safety steps.

 Frequently Asked Questions